Search for a hidden strange baryon-meson bound state from $\phi$ production in a nuclear medium: Hidden strange baryon-meson system in the QDCSM

-Apart from the decay channels calculated above, the decay of $N_{s\bar{s}}$ bound state can also be caused by the $\phi$ meson decay in the system, and the partial width due to the $\phi$ meson decay is not negligible.
+Apart from the decay channels calculated above, the decay of $N_{s\bar{s}}$ bound state can also be caused by the $\phi$ meson decay in the system, and the partial width from the $\phi$ meson decay is not negligible.
 Following the procedure in~\cite{JuliaDiaz:2007kz}, the nucleon-bound $\phi$ meson decay width is related to the free $\phi$ meson decay width.
-Since the charged kaon and the neutral kaon are not differentiated in our model, the total width of $\phi$ meson decay induced channels are calculated by dividing the partial width of the $K^+K^-$ channel by the average branch ratio of the $K^+K^-$ and the $K^0_LK^0_S$ channels.
-In Table~\ref{width}, we summerize $N_{s\bar{s}}$ decay widths and branch ratios of each channel, and the one induced by $\phi$ meson decays is dominant in our model calculation.
+Because the charged kaon and the neutral kaon are not differentiated in our model, the total width of $\phi$ meson decay induced channels are calculated by dividing the partial width of the $K^+K^-$ channel by the average branch ratio of the $K^+K^-$ and the $K^0_LK^0_S$ channels.
+We point out that the width of other channels, such as $\rho\pi^0$ and $3\pi$, is effectively included after dividing the partial width of the $KK$ channel by its branch ratio.
+In Table~\ref{width}, we summarize $N_{s\bar{s}}$ decay widths and branch ratios of each channel, and the one induced by $\phi$ meson decays is dominant in our model calculation.